ipab-slmc/exotica/exotica_core/doc/initialization.rst

 .. code-block:: shell

+    // PlanningProblemInitializer

     include <exotica/SceneInitializer>
     extend <exotica/Object>
     Required exotica::Initializer PlanningScene; # SceneInitializer
     Optional std::vector<exotica::Initializer> Maps = std::vector<exotica::Initializer>();
     Optional Eigen::VectorXd StartState = Eigen::VectorXd();
     Optional double StartTime = 0;
+    Optional int DerivativeOrder = -1;

-This requires us to specify as scene in which the solver will operate, as well as start states and task maps (which we will look at later).
+This requires us to specify the scene in which the solver will operate, as well as start states and task maps (which we will look at later).
 In all, after extending both the PlanningSceneInitializer and the Object initializer (which takes a name and debug argument), the whole initializer for our UnconstrainedEndPoseProblem looks like this: